rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 in a reduction does not change the reduction's result.

 We say "an" identity value because it need not be unique.
+For example, if the binary operator is integer addition modulo 7, every multiple of 7 is an identity.

 The identity value can serve as an initial value, but not vice versa.
 The following example illustrates.